matijabozic/php_pagination/README.md

 This example is done in my MVC framework.
 But you should get the point.
 <code>$request->get('id');</code>
-is joust a way I retrive $_GET variables through my HTTP Request object.
+is just a way I retrive $_GET variables through my HTTP Request object.
 You can use $_GET or Symfony HTTP Request object if you use Symfony2 or anything else.
 Also, if you want to use this class in your environment, you should change namespace and register autoloading, but if you are reading this, I know you are smart enough